gpbl/react-day-picker/website/docs/api/functions/navigation.md

 ▸ **Navigation**(`props`: [*NavigationProps*](../interfaces/navigationprops.md)): JSX.Element

-A component rendering the navigation buttons
+A component rendering the navigation buttons or the drop-downs.

 #### Parameters: